code-review-checklists/java-concurrency/README.md

 [#](#reuse-threads) TE.2.
 Aren’t there threads created and started, but not stored in fields, a-la **`new Thread(...).start()`**, in some methods that may be called repeatedly?
 Is it possible to delegate the work to a cached or a shared `ExecutorService` instead?

+A weaker form of this problem is when a **`Thread` (or an `ExecutorService`) is created and managed within objects (in other words, [active objects](https://en.wikipedia.org/wiki/Active_object)) that are relatively short-lived.** Is it possible to reuse executors by creating them one level up the stack and passing shared executors to constructors of the short-lived objects?

 <a name="cached-thread-pool-no-io"></a>
 [#](#cached-thread-pool-no-io) TE.3. **Aren’t some network I/O operations performed in an